 The Massachusetts Appeals Court recently issued an important overtime ruling involving off-the-clock work.
-What happens when an employee works overtime but the employer claims they didn’t know about it.
+What happens when an employee works overtime but the employer claims they didn’t know about it?
 In the case of Vitali v.
 Reit Management, the Appeals Court weighed this issue and came out on the employee’s side.

 In the case, the employee worked in a busy office and was told to take an hour lunch break each day, but because of the busyness of the office, she and her co-workers often worked through lunch.
-The employer had a way for the employees to use to report that they worked through lunch and to get paid for it, but it was not frequently utilized.
+The employer had a way for the employees to report that they worked through lunch and to get paid for it, but it was not frequently utilized.

 The Court began by noting that the Massachusetts Overtime law is “essentially identical” to the federal Fair Labor Standards Act and is interpreted in harmony with federal law when possible.
 The court, citing from federal cases, made several useful points about an employer’s duty to pay for all work.